RainerKuemmerle/g2o/doc/file-format.md

   - Data

 The above list gives an overview about the data to be saved.
-Each kind of element has a set of data which has agnostic to the concrete instance and we have data specific to the instance.
+Each kind of element has a set of data which is agnostic to the concrete instance and we have data specific to the instance.

 The agnostic data contains, for example, a single ID or a list of IDs.
 For a vertex and a parameter we will have an ID followed by the specific payload.